 Whether bullying or harassment is intentional or not, it is the effect it has on the recipient that matters.

 We all have our sensitivities, however illogical they may seem to others.
 Work relationships may be too superficial to enable colleagues to be aware of these.
-Some humorous comments may simply wash over some people whilst being offensive to others.
+Some humorous comments may wash over some people whilst being offensive to others.

-In a recent high-profile case, Lokhova v Sherbank CIB (known in the media as “Crazy Miss Cokehead”), colleagues’ name-calling (mad, bonkers, cokehead etc) might have been seen as ‘merely insulting’, but the gender element was sufficient to tip them from ‘ordinary’ bullying into gender-based harassment.
+In a recent high-profile case, Lokhova v Sherbank CIB (known in the media as “Crazy Miss Cokehead”), colleagues’ name-calling (mad, bonkers, cokehead etc.) might have been seen as ‘merely insulting’, but the gender element was sufficient to tip them from ‘ordinary’ bullying into gender-based harassment.
 The compensation awarded was some £3.2 million.

 One difficulty for individuals is that they may be seen as ‘not taking a joke’.
-They may feel they have to go along with teasing or banter in case they’re not seen as being team players.
+They may feel they have to go along with teasing or banter if they’re not seen as being team players.
 Over time, this may look like condoning it, but one joke may finally bring this to a head with serious consequences.
-Tolerating it over time may not be seen as a defence where a tribunal may take the view that, in the circumstances, the individual was simply unable to react differently.
+Tolerating it over time may not be seen as a defence where a tribunal may take the view that, in the circumstances, the individual was unable to react differently.

 Nowadays, social media can spread harassment to an audience wider than the workplace.
 Tribunals are construing harassment claims more widely, aware of the potential harm to employers’ reputations when internal communications between colleagues can be shared with the online world.

 Getting specialist advice in the event of a complaint is always desirable in this minefield for organisations.
-Employment lawyers will argue the details in tribunals, but day to day, employers need to think about a pragmatic approach which keeps them on the right side of the line.
+Employment lawyers will argue the details in tribunals, but day to day, employers need to think about a pragmatic approach that keeps them on the right side of the line.